Did you know that 95% of search traffic goes to the first page of search results?

 If you aren’t sure how to implement optimizations, you can always invest in page speed services to have professionals optimize your site for you.

-On-page SEO activity #8: Add responsive design to your website
+8. Add responsive design to your website

 Last on our list of on-page SEO techniques is integrating responsive design.